Violent protests in Paris suburbs reflect tensions under lockdown

 The plan is for the youngest students to return starting the week of May 11, with most schools back in session by May 25.

 But that is unlikely to resolve tensions.
-While Macron has said going back to school will be voluntary, that parents concerned about the virus can continue to keep their kids home, lower-income working parents may not have that flexibility.
-Meanwhile, teachers’ unions are threatening to strike, potentially leaving the most disadvantaged students with even less support than they have now.
+While Macron has said going back to school will be voluntary and that parents concerned about the virus can continue to keep their children home, lower-income working parents may not have that flexibility.
+Meanwhile, teachers unions are threatening to strike, potentially leaving the most disadvantaged students with even less support than they have now.

 “When we compare ourselves to the U.S., we try to think, we French, that we’re way ahead of you guys,” said Eros Sana, a political activist in the Paris suburbs and the editor of bastamag.net, an online magazine that covers ecology and social justice.
 “You have people in so many states lining up to get food.
 But, the thing is, we have the same thing here.
 In Seine-Saint-Denis, Aubervilliers, people are queuing because they need to eat.
 We have the same issues.”

-For Rokhaya Diallo, a journalist and anti-racism activist, the lockdown period has exacerbated already high tensions between the banlieues’ black and Muslim residents and the French police.
+For Rokhaya Diallo, a journalist and anti-racism activist, the lockdown period has exacerbated the high tensions between the suburbs’ black and Muslim residents and the French police.

 The lockdown requires all who leave their homes to carry “attestation” forms that justify the reason for their trip, in theory for police inspection.
 What this means in reality, Diallo said, is more frequent contact between two groups that historically do not trust each other.